rvalentini/fix.core/README.md

 Financial Information eXchange (FIX) protocol validator using clojure.spec <br/>

+-> What is FIX?
+-> How can this validator be used with FIX? (debugging mostly)

 TODO where can the definitions be found?
 FIX homepage TODO why section?